chef-cookbooks/chef_client_updater/README.md

 #### Running Chef Client As A Windows Service

 If you run Chef Client as a service, things get a tiny bit more complicated.
 When the new installer runs, the service is removed.
 This isn't a big deal if you've got the chef-client cookbook set to configure the Windows service.
 If that is the case, define `post_install_action` `exec` and the Chef-run triggered after the upgrade will take care of installing the service.
+Alternatively you can migrate to running Chef client as scheduled task as described below.

+#### Migrating from Running Chef Client as a Windows Service to Running as a Scheduled Task During the Upgrade

+If you run Chef Client as a service, but want to upgrade to a version of the client with an MSI Intaller that supports running as a scheduled task (any chef client >= 12.18) it is now possible with the `install_command_options` property (added in version 3.8.0 of the chef_client_updater cookbook).
+This property accepts a Hash of key/value pairs, with {daemon: 'task'} the necessary pair to notify the MSI Installer to install the chef client as a scheduled task.

 ### Upgrading from Chef 11